• Skip to primary navigation

 Notes

-• Sourcing the lentils - Ensure the lentils haven't been in your pantry for too long.
+• Soaking the lentils: Ensure the lentils haven't been in your pantry for too long.
 The fresher they are, the quicker they'll cook.
-I like to soak my lentils for at least 30 minutes to help speed up cooking.
+I also like to soak my lentils for at least 30 minutes to help them cook more quickly.
 Soaking also helps reduce the typical digestive issues associated with eating lentils.

-• Cooking the lentils—It's time to adjust the spices and water once cooked.
-Add more water, turn up the flame, and reduce excess water according to your preferred texture.
+• Cooking the lentils: Adjust the spices and water once the lentils are cooked through.
+Add more water to thin the curry, or turn up the flame and cook to thicken the dal fry.
 Stir the dal with a wooden spoon to mash it until you have a blended mixture.

-The masala - Once all the ingredients for the curry base are cooked through, roast them for 5-10 minutes to help blend everything to a thick mash.
+The masala: Once all the ingredients for the curry base are cooked through, dry out all excess water and roast everything for 5-10 minutes to create a thick blended mixture.

 Nutrition